Last Updated on March 31, 2021 by Helga Dosa

-The Sassi in Matera are one of the most outstanding examples of troglodyte settlements in the region.
-Constructed by primitive man, this settlement is still intact and has adapted perfectly to the ecosystem and the terrain of the area, which was first inhabited in palaeolithic times.
-The later settlements in the region are like taking a walk through the important stages of human history, because of which the area was named to UNESCO’s World Heritage Site List in 1993.
+The Sassi di Matera is one of the most outstanding examples of troglodyte settlements in the region.
+Constructed by primitive man, this settlement is still intact and has adapted perfectly to the ecosystem and the terrain of the area, which was first inhabited in paleolithic times.
+The later settlements in the region are like taking a walk through the important stages of human history.
+Because of this, the area and the Sassi in Matera were named to UNESCO’s World Heritage Site List in 1993.

 A brief communal phase was rocked by earthquakes and pestilences, after which, in the 15th century, the city became a possession of the Aragonese and was given to the Tramontano family as a fiefdom.
 The citizens of the city rebelled in 1514 and killed the sitting count.

 Until the 1980s the area was considered to be poor, mostly due to the fact that most of these houses were considered unlivable.
-In recent years, however, the local administration has become quite tourism-oriented and has promoted the popularity of the Sassi with the help of the European Union, UNESCO, the Italian government and even Hollywood.
-There are several hotels, restaurants, businesses and pubs that are thriving in the region.
+In recent years, however, the local administration has become quite tourism-oriented and has promoted the popularity of the Sassi di Matera with the help of the European Union, UNESCO, the Italian government, and even Hollywood.
+There are several hotels, restaurants, businesses, and pubs that are thriving in the region.

 The Rupestrian Churches of Matera